ACDBio/GCDPipe/README.md

 [Back To The Top](# )

 ---
 ## Settings
+The pipeline interface allows to define a range of settings for classifier generation:
-- Number of estimators: here decision tree count in a random forest can be changed.
+- Number of estimators: decision tree count in a random forest can be changed.
 - Testing gene set/training gene set ratio: a fraction of the genes from the training-testing set to be used for testing.
 - Max tree depth - a specific maximal depth can be set.
 - Number of samples per leaf: up to 10 different values can be set for hyperparameter search.